helmuthdu/automate-frontend-workflow/README.md

 ## The Project

-The goal is to build a modern mono-repo project using:
+The goal is to build a modern mono-repo project using the following stack:

-- [Vue](http://vuejs.org): An approachable, performant and versatile framework for building web user interfaces.
+- [Vue](http://vuejs.org): An approachable, performant, and versatile framework for building web user interfaces.
 - [Sass](https://sass-lang.com): CSS with superpowers.
 - [TypeScript](https://www.typescriptlang.org/): A strongly typed programming language that builds on JavaScript.
 - [Vite](https://vitejs.dev): Fast bundler to create web projects
 - [Vitest](http://vitest.dev): A Vite-native fast unit test framework.
 - [VitePress](https://vitepress.vuejs.org): Modern SSG framework built on top of Vite.
-- [Storybook](http://storybook.js.org): Storybook is a frontend workshop for building UI components and pages in isolation.
+- [Storybook](http://storybook.js.org): Storybook is a front-end workshop for building UI components and pages in isolation.
 - [Prettier](http://prettier.io): An opinionated code formatter.
-- [ESlint](http://eslint.org): Statically analyzes your code to quickly find problems.
+- [ESLint](http://eslint.org): Statically analyzes your code to quickly find problems.
 - [Stylelint](https://stylelint.io): A modern linter that helps you avoid errors and enforce conventions in your styles.
 - [Changesets](https://github.com/changesets/changesets): A way to manage your versioning and changelogs with a focus on mono repo.

 ![project_overview.png](docs/public/project_overview.png)

-Most of the steps can be manually adjusted to your preferable JS Library or framework, like React, Svelte or Angular.
-You can check the final result in the following link: [https://github.com/helmuthdu/automated-frontend-workflow](https://github.com/helmuthdu/automated-frontend-workflow)
+Most steps can be manually adjusted to your preferred JS library or framework, like React, Svelte or Angular.
+You can check the final result at the following link: [https://github.com/helmuthdu/automated-frontend-workflow](https://github.com/helmuthdu/automated-frontend-workflow)

 ### Setup